Fallenbagel/jellyseerr/.github/ISSUE_TEMPLATE/bug_report.md

 #### Version

-What version of Overseerr are you running?
+What version of Jellyseerr are you running?
 (You can find this in Settings → About → Version.)

 #### Steps to Reproduce